nasa/perfutils-java/README.md

 ## Release Notes

-perfutils-java version 1.0.0a is released as part of cFE 6.6.0a under the Apache 2.0 license, see [LICENSE](LICENSE-18128-Apache-2_0.pdf).
+perfutils-java version 1.0.0a release is pending.

 ## Known issues

-This version is the open source release from cFE 6.6.0a, and has known compatibility issues.
+This version has known compatibility issues.
 The expectation is this repo will be updated once through the release processes.
 Contact the community below for more information.

 ## Getting Help